PrateekTh/rook-battle/README.md

 ### Client:

-Each client has multiple of Socket Handling features as well as the Phaser Implementations.
-The key Socket based events include
-(emitted by the server):
+Each client has multitude of Socket Handling features as well as the Phaser Implementations.
+The key Socket based events include (emitted by the server):

 - `setRookPosition`
 - `connect`